-AP sources: Cowboys add QB Dalton as Prescott’s backup
+Dalton comes home to Texas as Prescott’s backup with Cowboys

 Andy Dalton is coming home to Texas as Dak Prescott’s backup with the Dallas Cowboys.

-Dalton and the Cowboys agreed to a one-year deal that guarantees the former Cincinnati starter $3 million and could be worth up to $7 million, two people with direct knowledge of the deal told The Associated Press on Saturday night.
+Dalton and the Cowboys agreed Saturday to a one-year deal that guarantees the former Cincinnati starter $3 million and could be worth up to $7 million.

-The people spoke to the AP on condition of anonymity because the deal hasn’t been announced.
 The agreement was first reported by ESPN.

 The Cowboys reached a deal with Dalton two days after he was released by the Bengals.
 That moved cleared the way for No. 1 overall draft pick Joe Burrow, who led LSU to the national championship.

-Dalton, who was born and raised in the Houston area, led TCU to an undefeated season that included a Rose Bowl victory over Wisconsin during the 2010 season before the Bengals drafted him in the second round.
+Dalton, born and raised in the Houston area, led TCU to an undefeated season that included a Rose Bowl victory over Wisconsin during the 2010 season before the Bengals drafted him in the second round.

-The Cowboys have relied on the untested Cooper Rush as Prescott’s backup the past two seasons.
-Dalton marks their biggest investment in a veteran backup since Prescott replaced the injured Tony Romo in 2016 and ended up taking his job for good.
+The Cowboys have relied on the untested Cooper Rush behind Prescott the past two seasons.
+The 32-year-old Dalton marks their biggest investment in a veteran backup since Prescott replaced the injured Tony Romo as a rookie in 2016 and ended up taking his job for good.

 Dalton started 133 games for the Bengals and led the franchise’s best stretch of playoff appearances — five straight from 2011-15 — but couldn’t get that elusive win.